A person working on a laptop at a cluttered desk with books, papers, and a vase of flowers.

 2. Increased Test Coverage

-Tools in software testing are capable of running through a set of test cases also, or at varying instances this would be very hard to pull off or time-consuming to do manually.
+Tools in software testing are capable of running through a set of test cases at the same time, or at varying instances this would be very hard to pull off or time-consuming to do manually.

 This capability directs that more test coverage is conducted meaning more aspects of the software are covered.

-Large batches can come up with all the unnoticed problems that can be easily found through more complete testing.
+Large batches can come up with all the unnoticed problems that can be easily found through more rigorous testing.

 3. Time and Cost Efficiency

-Automating tests helps to cut down the time required to carry out the tests, so making the entire testing process less expensive.
+Automating tests helps to cut down the time required to execute the tests, hence making the entire testing process less expensive.

 This efficiency aids in the quick delivery of software projects especially where the project requires meeting a specific timeline.